paivaedu632/ema/ShadCN-context.md

   - Proper disabled states with opacity and cursor changes
   - White text color for optimal contrast
 - **Centralized Maintenance**: All primary action button styling changes can be made in one location
-- **Components Using Standard**: All primary action buttons in buy, sell, deposit, withdraw, send components use `.primary-action-button` class
+- **Components Using Standard**: All primary action buttons in sell, deposit, withdraw, send components use `.primary-action-button` class
 - **Button Types Covered**: Continue, Confirm, Share, Pay, Back to Home, and other primary actions
 - **Consistency**: Eliminates styling variations and ensures uniform button appearance across all flows